 Lawrence also collaborates extensively with industry in his research.
 At NICTA (National ICT Australia, Australia's Centre for ICT Research Excellence), he led projects on the topic of biomedical and health analytics, in collaboration with Alfred Health, Melbourne Health, Barwon Health and the Peter MacCallum Cancer Centre.
 At Stanford University, he collaborated closely on joint projects with Bosch Corp, VW America, Boeing, and NASA.

-At RMIT, he has research projects with SEEK, IBM Research, Elsevier, Real Thing Entertainment, and other companies and organisations.
+At RMIT, he has research projects with SEEK, IBM Research, Elsevier, Telstra Health, and other companies and organisations.

-Lawrence also likes to engage industry in his teaching and regularly organises presenters large corporations (e.g., IBM, Amazon Web Services), mid-sized innovative technology companies (Redbubble, Zendesk), and startups.
+He also likes to engage industry in his teaching and regularly organises presenters from large corporations (e.g., IBM, Amazon Web Services), mid-sized innovative technology companies (Redbubble, Zendesk), and startups.

 - Led team that developed first commercial Semantic Web Services platform

 - NSW Engineering Excellence Award (R&D) for Thinking Head project

 - Stanford CSLI dialogue system commercially licensed by major corporations

 - F. Weng, L. Cavedon, et al: Method and system for interactive conversational dialogue for cognitively overloaded device users; US Patent 7,716,056.

 - D. Mirkovic, L. Cavedon: Dialogue management using scripts; US Patent 8,041,570

 - D. Mirkovic, L. Cavedon, et al: Dialogue management using scripts and combined confidence scores; US Patent 7,904,297.